MarcialRosales/concourse-workshop/basicPipeline.md

 ### Troubleshooting

 We can get the list of builds either thru the Web or thru **fly**.
-This command lists the last executed builds:
+This **fly** command lists the last executed builds:
 `fly -t local builds`

 Another useful command is to get the logs of a completed job or tail the logs of a running job:
 `fly -t local watch -j pipelineName/jobName`

-We can "ssh" into the containers running a task or resource.
-To "ssh" into a container running we use this command:
+We can "ssh" into the containers running a task or resource with this command:
 `fly -t local hijack -j pipelineName/jobName` it will prompt us which container we want to "ssh" into.

 We can be more specific and "ssh" directly into the container running a task: